Home Blog

 Consult any healthcare experts listed below if you have insomnia.
 They will assist you in finding solutions.

 • Psychologist or psychiatrist.
 Major stress, depression, and anxiety in your life can all contribute to insomnia.
 You can get assistance from a psychologist or psychiatrist to cope with the emotions and ideas that might keep you up at night.
 They can also give you tips on how to relax before bedtime.
-In addition, a psychiatrist can prescribe you sleep medicines.
+In addition, a psychiatrist can prescribe you sleep medicines if deemed appropriate and necessary.

 • Neurologist.
 Insomnia may be exacerbated by a neurologic condition like Parkinson’s disease or multiple sclerosis.
 A neurologic illness may present with the first indication of difficulty sleeping.
 Ask your primary care physician whether they can put you in touch with a neurologist who specializes in sleep medicine if they believe you need one.